nicholasdavidson/pybit/README.txt

 In /db, there are schema.sql and populate.sql, which will create and populate a (pre-existing) database so the system can run.

 Running the software
 The connection string, hostname, etc.... are stored in /configs/*.
 You must configure these appropriately.
-Then simply start the server first, then the client.
+You must also set the hostname and port in the (static) WebUI settings.json file.
+Then simply start the server first, then the client(s) second.
 The client will pick up any suitable queued jobs when it comes up.

 For support:
 IRC - #pybit on irc.oftc.net irc://irc.oftc.org/pybit (Or use github issues)